zephyrproject-rtos/zephyr/doc/reference/kernel/data_passing/lifos.rst

 Defining a LIFO
 ===============

-A LIFO is defined using a variable of type :c:type:`struct k_lifo`.
+A LIFO is defined using a variable of type :c:type:`k_lifo`.
 It must then be initialized by calling :cpp:func:`k_lifo_init()`.

 The following defines and initializes an empty LIFO.